zalando-nakadi/nakadi-ui/CONTRIBUTING.md

 When creating a pull request, its comment should reference the corresponding issue id.

 ## Development

+First of all install and configure all dependencies.
+See [INSTALL.md](INSTALL.md)

 ### Run development server
 Start the development server.